 Everything that exists in the world, does so independently of your opinion about it.
 How profound is this statement?
 We place more value in our beliefs about our attitudes toward what is real, than the actual reality itself.

 Take the simple example of how we describe the weather when we proclaim that today the rainy weather is lousy.
 The rainy weather simply is but our belief that it is lousy is more valuable to us, than the actual rainy weather itself.
-This is simply the words we apply based on our opinion of what is reality.
+These are simply the words we apply based on our opinion of what is reality.

 Once you decide something is bad, then you create a judgement around it and it sticks, like sh*t to a blanket, so to speak.
 It then becomes victimisation by the way of judgement and judgement is the victim stick we bash both ourselves and others frequently, with what seems like unreasonable consistency.

-In this book by Wayne Dyer, you are bound to have may OMG moments!
+In this book by Wayne Dyer, you are bound to have many OMG moments!
 Congratulations if this happens to you, you've already stumbled on stage one of victimisation, awareness.

 Mindfulness has a beautiful way to uncover and support changing behaviours around victimisation, that can be hugely beneficial in every area of your life.

-So if you would like to know how to take control of your life and stop being the victim, or accidental habitual perpetrator of victimisation, reach out for a FREE mindfulness discovery session and read the beautiful book by Wayne Dyer.
+Would like to know how to take control of your life and stop being the victim, or accidental habitual perpetrator of victimisation?

 Your best life ever, filled with more constructive habits and happiness awaits you!
 What are you waiting for?